Improved Stabilizer Estimation via Bell Difference Sampling: Introduction

 Our final result is a tolerant property testing algorithm for stabilizer states.
-In the tolerant property testing model \cite{parnas2006tolerant}, which generalizes ordinary property testing \cite{rubinfeld1996robust, goldreich1998property}, a tester must accept objects that are at most $\eps_1$-close to having some property and reject objects that are at least $\eps_2$-far from having that same property for $0 \leq \eps_1 < \eps_2 \leq 1$.
+In the tolerant property testing model \cite{parnas2006tolerant}, which generalizes ordinary property testing \cite{rubinfeld1996robust, goldreich1998property}, a tester must accept objects that are at most $\eps_1$-far from having some property (``completeness'') and reject objects that are at least $\eps_2$-far from having that same property (``soundness'') for $0 \leq \eps_1 < \eps_2 \leq 1$.
 The standard property testing model is recovered when $\eps_1 = 0$, and the relaxed completeness condition generally makes tolerant testing a much harder problem.
 Nonetheless, the tolerant testing model is natural to consider in certain error models, such as in the presence of imprecise quantum gates.